UIUC-iSchool-DataViz/fall2025-acg-acu/week01/lecture01.md

 ## Summary of Locations

 - Grades and assignment links will be on [Canvas](https://canvas.illinois.edu/).
-- PrairieLearn: https://us.prairielearn.com/pl/course_instance/148453/ where assignments will be completed.
+- PrairieLearn: https://us.prairielearn.com/pl/course_instance/161389/ where assignments will be completed.
-- Course repo is at [UIUC-iSchool-DataViz/spr2024](https://github.com/UIUC-iSchool-DataViz/spr2024/), automatically built at [uiuc-ischool-dataviz.github.io/spr2024/](https://uiuc-ischool-dataviz.github.io/spr2024).
+- Course repo is at [UIUC-iSchool-DataViz/fall2024-acg-acu](https://github.com/UIUC-iSchool-DataViz/fall2024-acg-acu/), automatically built at [uiuc-ischool-dataviz.github.io/fall2024-acg-acu/](https://uiuc-ischool-dataviz.github.io/fall2024-acg-acu).
 Lecture notes, notebooks, data and course info will be placed there.
-- Slack: https://is445spring2024.slack.com/ - the best place to ask questions in a `#homeworkX-questions` channel (or `#general` for general questions)
+- Slack: https://is445-fall2024.slack.com/ - the best place to ask questions in a `#homeworkX-questions` channel (or `#general` for general questions)

 You are invited to clone the repo, fork and submit changes (typos, etc!), and to use any information in it in the future.

+notes:

+A few notes about this semester -- while assignments will be posted on Canvas, the actual completion of the assignments will take place on the PrairieLearn platform.
+We will discuss this in more detail when we get to looking at homework stuff, but in short these will be "online" cloud notebooks that have all the packages you need already installed so you don't have to install (too many) things on your local machine

+Also, we will be utilizing Slack for discussing homeworks with a dedicated channel for each assignment.
+Again, more on this when we get to looking at the homework (as part of your homework is to say hi on slack!)

 ---